biosphere-switch/libbio/README.md

 - Added memory data cache utilities (grabbed from libnx)

 - Implemented a dynamic list type - doubly linked lists, supporting iteration and quite easy to use.

+- Implemented a basic waitable system (half of it) to simplify handle waiting.

+- Added arm system tick utilities.